JakubTabor/Transfer_Learning_Deep_Learning/README.md

 # I create two empth lists, one for resized images and secound for flower labels of flower names
 # Then i make for loop for flower name and image in my flower dictionary and I do it for every image
 # I gonna use method "imread from cv2" on image variable and store it as img, then I use resize mthod on that img variable and give shape (224,224)
-# Now in first list will append resized images and in the second labels of this images
+# Now in first list will append resized images and in the second labels of this images I change this list into numpy arrays and store as X and y
+#